nrwl/nx/nx-dev/nx-dev/public/documentation/previous/node/tutorial/01-create-application.md

 # Node Nx Tutorial - Step 1: Create Application

-## Nx.dev Tutorial | Node | Step 1: Create Application

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UcBSBQYNlhE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In this tutorial you will use Nx to build a server application out of common libraries using modern technologies.
+In this tutorial you use Nx to build a server application out of common libraries using modern technologies.

 ## Create a New Workspace